MartinKostadinov/to-do/README.md

 # To-do application
 **1. History of the project**

-In the first version  it was planned to be focused, with 3 fixed  task categories HTML, CSS and JavaScript,  had only 2 functionalities to create and delete tasks .
+In the first version  it was planned to be with 3 fixed  task categories HTML, CSS and JavaScript,  had only 2 functionalities to create and delete tasks .

-Second version, it was no more focused on three  exact categories.
+Second version(Current), it was no more focused on three  exact categories.
 The user  had the chance to create as many as he wants categories.
 For every element there was custom animation for creating or deleting.
+In this version everything  was static and the information was not saved on server.
-Also when creating category there are few options to personalize the category.
-In this version everything  was static and the information was not saved.
+Also when creating category there are few options to personalize the category:

 * Add title
 * Add title color